tawanda-profuse/Arrays-in-JavaScript/README.md

 ![How to access the developer tools:](https://github.com/tawanda-profuse/Arrays-in-JavaScript/blob/master/images/image_3.png)

 ## Adding & Removing Values
-You can insert items into an array by using the `push()` method.
-This adds a value to the array which gives it an index that is greater than the current last index by one.
+You can insert items into an array by using the **`push()`** method.
+This adds a value to the array which assigns it an index that is greater than the current last index by one.
 So, for example the code below adds **Botswana** to our previously declared array.

 ```
 africanCountries.push('Botswana');